marcelauliano/MitoHiFi/README.md

 ### Running MitoHifi_v2 with test data

+- Use your singularity container image or have all the dependencies in your path then,
 - Download the data from the exampleFiles folder.
 The fasta and .gb file for NC_016067.1 will be your **-f** and **-g** inputs, respectively.
 Remember you could have gotten those files with the script findMitoReference.py.
-- Now run the test with the test.fa
+- Now run the test with the assembled contigs called test.fa

--
-- To run this pipeline you need 3 inputs: (i) your multifasta contig files, and a close-related species mitochondrial genome in (ii) fasta and in (iii) genbank format.
+'python mitohifi_v2.py -c test.fa -f NC_016067.1.fasta -g NC_016067.1.gb  -t <int> -o 5 '

- ### Output
+ ### Outputs

  ```

  mitogenome.fasta  - this is your final mitogenome in fasta format

 Inside 'mitogenome.annotation/mitogenome.annotation_Final_Results/' you find mitogenome.annotation_mtDNA_contig.gb, which is the annotation of your mitogenome performed by mitofinder and outputed in genbank format.